adriansteffan/alicke-better-than-average-effect/README.md

 * One group that has to compare themselves to another person.
 This group gets split into seperate breakout sessions, each containing two students.
 Send them this link: `https://www.soscisurvey.de/YOURSURVEYNAME`

 Now wait for all students to finish taking the presented survey.
+Important: Instruct the students to complete every single survey item, as soscisurvey has an interesting bug where groups can switch if some items are not filled in when submitting (?)

 ### Analysing the data and presenting the results